An expat mom gets all-spun-out using a German eco-friendly washer-dryer called Braveheart.

 More loads equals more water and electricity.
 (Warning: The Science Dummy has now checked into the house.)

-Since everything is in German–even Kay (my German husband) had a hard time deciphering what the cycles were–we finally just selected one and I’ve pretty much used the same cycle since I’ve moved here, regardless of colour or fabric type.
+Since everything is in German, we finally just selected one.
+I’ve pretty much used the same cycle since I’ve moved here, regardless of color or fabric type.

 Using the same cycle, however, has obviously worked to my detriment.